 Muir Beach is located three miles downstream of Muir Woods National Monument.
-The Muir Beach parking lot was closed in the summer through winter months of 2013 for restoration construction, but is now open.
+The Muir Beach parking lot was closed in the summer through winter months of 2013 for restoration construction, but has remained open since.

 Get restoration project updates by calling (415) 561-3054.